-- College of Education learners enrolled in an Initial Program - Leads to Initial Teacher Licensure (IP/TL) program beginning with the 2009-2010 Academic Catalog must pass their state-mandated basic skills and content area exams or Praxis I® (Basic Skills) and Praxis II® (Content Area) prior to student teaching. - Arizona residents will be required to take the Arizona Educator Proficiency Assessments (AEPAs). - Teacher candidates requiring Arizona certification in application for their local state licensure will need to successfully pass the appropriate AEPA or an equivalent exam as exam as determined by the Arizona Department of Education's out of state exam reciprocity requirements prior to receiving an Arizona Institutional Recommendation (IR).
-For content areas outside the approved AEPA areas, teacher candidates seeking Arizona certification will be required to hold 24 units in the certification content area. - Score reports for Arizona residents and those seeking initial licensure in Arizona will only be accepted if the score report documents a passing score ('pass' or 'passed'). - Teacher candidates residing in states that do not have state-specific mandated basic and/or content exams will be required to take the AEPA or an equivalent exam.
+- Teacher candidates enrolled in an Initial Program - Leads to Initial Teacher Licensure Programs (IP/TL) beginning with the 2009-2010 Academic Catalog must pass their state-mandated basic skills and content area exams or Praxis I® (Basic Skills) and Praxis II® (Content Area) prior to student teaching.
+Arizona residents will be required to take the Arizona Educator Proficiency Assessments (AEPAs). - 2.
+Arizona residents will be required to pass the Arizona Educator Proficiency Assessments (AEPA's) successfully. - 3.
+Teacher candidates requiring Arizona certification in application for their local state licensure will need to complete the appropriate AEPA or an equivalent exam as determined by the Arizona Department of Education's out of state exam reciprocity requirements prior to receiving an Arizona IR.
+For content areas out of the approved AEPA areas, teacher candidates seeking Arizona Certification will be required to hold 24 units in the certification content area. - Score reports for Arizona residents and those seeking initial licensure in Arizona will be accepted only if the score report documents a passing score ('pass' or 'passed'). - Teacher candidates residing in states that do not have state-specific mandated basic and/or content exams will be required to take the AEPA exams or an equivalent exam.